 WorkSafeNB is dedicated to building a strong, stable, and sustainable workers' compensation system that serves New Brunswick's workers and employers today and in the years to come.
 A key component of sustainability is WorkSafeNB's funding policy.
-In 2019, WorkSafeNB reviewed its funding policy and implemented changes focused on providing assessment rate stability and protecting benefits.
-Key changes that were implemented include moving the funding target from 110% to between 115% and 125% and increasing the amortization period from eight years to 10 years.
+The funding policy specifies a funding target ranging from 115% to 125% with an amortization period of no more than 10 years.
 This permitted excess of assets over liabilities reduces the impact of year-to-year fluctuations, therefore, providing assessment rate stabilization and enhanced security that awarded benefits will be met.
 The assessment revenue raised in any year from assessed employers may include or be reduced by an amount designed to allow WorkSafeNB to attain its funding goal.

-WorkSafeNB's funded ratio at December 31, 2019 is 105% (2018 - 85%).
+WorkSafeNB's funded ratio at December 31, 2020 is 124% (2019 - 105%).
 Under the Workers' Compensation Act, a minimum funding level of 100% is required, with any shortfall to be recovered within a reasonable and prudent period not greater than 15 years.